ReviveMed/mzEmbed/mz_embed/finetune/readme.md

 Examples of the Python commands for fine-tuning use cases.

 ### **1. Unsupervised Fine-Tuning**
-Fine-tune pretrained VAE models in an unsupervised manner on new datasets with transfer learning from a list of pretrained models
+Fine-tune pretrained VAE models in an unsupervised manner on new datasets with transfer learning from a list of pretrained models.

 ```bash
 python ../finetune/finetune_VAE_unsupervised_main.py \